Moisturising Hair Mask

 If I could grant you one wish to improve your hair’s condition, what would that be?

 How about adding volume, showing off shinier, healthier hair, ditching dry ends, making it easier to style or preventing breakage?

-If you’ve ever wished for those things, your hair is calling out for a moisturising hair mask.
+If you’ve ever wished for those things, your hair is shouting for a moisturising hair mask.